Spring 2026 Semester Class Descriptions

 Return to Top

-Grade 6 through Grade 8Refund Policy: no refunds
+Grade 6 through Grade 8Refund Policy: Before first class

 Return to Top

 Come build your world!
-In this hands-on class, we will explore key concepts from biology, chemistry, earth science, and physics by building physical models that will bring complex ideas to life.
-Examples of topics include simulating plate tectonics, building atoms and molecules, or modeling cell structure.
-This will be part 1 of a 2 part class (part 2 offered in the spring).
-Some short outside reading and/or videos will be provided to help students prepare for classes (30 min or less typically).
+In this hands-on class, we will explore key concepts from different branches of science by building physical models that will bring complex ideas to life.
+Examples of topics include simulating plate tectonics, weathering processes, and ecosystems.
+This will be part 2 of a 2 part class (Part 1 was offered in the fall and focused on chemistry and biology.
+Part 2 will continue with biology and then explore Earth science and physical science).
+Some short outside reading and/or videos will sometimes be provided to help students prepare for classes (30 min or less typically).
 1-2 weeks/projects may (potentially) involve some food items, so please let me know of any concerns.

 Return to Top

-Grade 8 through Grade 12Refund Policy: Full Refund up to third week
+Grade 8 through Grade 12Refund Policy: No refunds after January 1, 2026

 Return to Top

-Grade 9 through Grade 12Refund Policy: $75 before second class
+Grade 9 through Grade 12Refund Policy: Full refund through week 2 of the semester

 Return to Top

-Grade 9 through Grade 12Refund Policy: $50 refund up to the 2nd class
+Grade 9 through Grade 12Refund Policy: Partial refund up to week 2

 Return to Top